Ongoing staff training and the humility to acknowledge that there is always more to learn.

 When she's not behind the lens, Courtney enjoys hiking with her dogs, exploring the outdoors, and discovering new restaurants.

-Ebru Haritaoglu, BT
+Ebru Haritaoglu, RBT

 Ebru is going into her senior year at CU Boulder completing a bachelor’s degree in Psychology and has a passion for child development and mental health.
 She is excited to get more involved in the world of ABA therapy and help kids achieve everyday milestones.
 She thinks it is incredibly important to instill kids with the skills to be independent and confident in themselves for future success.